gaganhegde/docs/commands/bootstrap/README.md

 # Odo Pipelines Bootstrap Command

-Bootstrap command creates defualt environments for your initial application.
+Bootstrap command creates default environments for your initial application.
 It outputs resources yaml files, kustomization files, and Manifest.
 The following resources are written to filesystem.

 * CI/CD envrionment with pipelines and resources
 * ArgoCD environment